 Smart Growth

 Description

-Smart Growth (also called New Community Design) is a general term for policies that integrate transportation and land use decisions, for example by encouraging more Compact, mixed-use development within existing urban areas, and discouraging dispersed, automobile dependent development at the urban fringe.
+Smart growth (also called New Urbanism and Location Efficient Development) is a general term for policies that integrate transportation and land use decisions, for example by encouraging more Compact, mixed-use development within existing urban areas, and discouraging dispersed, automobile dependent development at the urban fringe.
 Smart Growth can help create more Accessible land use patterns, improve Transport Options, create more Livable communities, reduce public service costs and achieve other Land Use Objectives.
 Smart Growth is an alternative to urban sprawl.
 Major differences between these two land use patterns are compared in Table 1.

+Smart Growth